-When you’re having performance issues such as slowdowns due to inefficient code or slow external services, you can get troubleshooting information by enabling profiling on Puppet Server.
-Use the Puppet Profile Parser to make the information easier to read and understand.
+When you have performance issues such as slowdowns due to inefficient code, slow external services, or one specific node that is slow, you can get troubleshooting information by enabling profiling on Puppet Server.
+Use the Puppet Profile Parser to make profiling information easier to read and understand.

 Version and installation information